-The Museum houses rich and diverse collections of art, artifacts, prints, rare books, technical archives, drawings, photographs and holograms dating from 7th century BCE to today.
-The collections reflect the diverse interests of the MIT Community from the founding in 1861, to current cutting edge research.
+The Museum houses rich and diverse collections of art, artifacts, prints, rare books, technical archives, drawings, photographs and holograms dating from the 7th century BCE to today.
+The collections reflect the diverse interests of the MIT Community from the Institute's founding in 1861, to current cutting edge research.
 The MIT Museum collections support research, publication, restoration, education, public programs and exhibitions.
 The MIT Museum is committed to continuously expanding online access to our collections.

 For background and contact information about the Museum collections, explore the links below.
 The MIT Museum collections are divided into five main departments: Architecture and Design, Hart Nautical, Holography, MIT General, and Science and Technology.